2729StormRobotics/RedWatchDocumentation/docs/frc/5-Advanced_&_Misc/Joystick_Features.md

 (Note: this post is mainly based off a paper from [this](https://www.chiefdelphi.com/t/joystick-scaling-deadband/355153) forum post.)

-Once again, 1257 generally uses Xbox controllers to interact with a robot.
+Once again, we generally use Xbox controllers to interact with a robot.
 One is pictured below.

 ![Amazon Basics Controller](img/AmazonBasicsController.jpg ':size=350x300')